pivotal/docs-tap/scst-store/install_cli.md

 # Install the CLI

-This topic explains how to install the `insight` CLI:
+This topic explains how to install the Insight CLI:

 1. Sign in to [Tanzu Network](https://network.tanzu.vmware.com/).
 1. Navigate to [Tanzu Application Platform](https://network.tanzu.vmware.com/products/tanzu-application-platform/).